 In a second set of robustness checks, we consider alternative definitions of the control group.
 One potentially confounding feature of our empirical setting is the existence of Vienna - by far the largest Austrian city.
-Vienna is located 64 kilometers, or 55 minutes, from the nearest eastern border (with Slovakia).
+Vienna is located 64 km, or 55 min, from the nearest eastern border (with Slovakia).
 It therefore is not included in our narrowly defined treatment groups.
-As it accounted for some 40 percent of Austrian employment in our data set overall, we nevertheless want to examine our baseline results against a specification that controls specifically for the 23 municipalities that constitute the city of Vienna.
-As can be seen in row 4 of Table 5, controlling for Vienna barely affects our baseline findings.
+As it accounted for some 40% of Austrian employment in our data set overall, we nevertheless want to examine our baseline results against a specification that controls specifically for the 23 municipalities that constitute the city of Vienna.
+As can be seen in row 4 of Table 3, controlling for Vienna barely affects our baseline findings.

 One might furthermore suspect some of our measured effects to be due to the region of Burgenland.
-As shown in Figure 3, this region strongly overlaps with the set of municipalities defined as border regions with Hungary.
+As shown in Fig. 3, this region strongly overlaps with the set of municipalities defined as border regions with Hungary.
 Due to its relatively low per-capita income, Burgenland was granted Objective 1 status subsequent to Austria's accession to the European Union in 1995, making it eligible for generous regional subsidies.
 We therefore add a dummy variable that is equal to one for all observations that belong to Burgenland from 1995 onwards.
-These estimations are shown in the fifth row of Table 5.
-The inclusion of this control variable also has no significant effect on our coefficient estimates of interest.
+These estimations are shown in the fifth row of Table 3.
+The inclusion of this control variable also has no significant effect on our coefficient estimates of interest.30

 We next estimate our baseline models in samples of municipalities that are matched on industry-level employment.
 Thereby, we can examine whether our results might be driven by the fact that border municipalities happened to be specialized in sectors that experienced particularly pronounced growth after 1990.
-Rows 6 and 7 of Table 5 show average treatment effects of a matching estimator applied to differences in growth rates between the post-1990 and the pre-1990 periods.
+Rows 6 and 7 of Table 3 show average treatment effects of a matching estimator applied to differences in growth rates between the post-1990 and the pre-1990 periods.
 We match municipalities on employment levels in 16 industries.
-In row 7 of Table 5, we furthermore restrict the matched control municipalities to lie no further than 70 kilometers from the treatment municipalities.
-Since we match by the size of industries in terms of employment (and not in terms of employment shares), our matching strategy also controls for differences in the size of municipalities.
-Again we find statistically significant treatment effects on employment as well as on wages, and ratios of close to 3.
+In row 7 of Table 3, we furthermore restrict the matched control municipalities to lie no closer than 70 km from the treatment municipalities.
+Since we match by the size of industries in terms of employment (and not in terms of employment shares), our matching strategy also controls for differences in the size of